Care for Patient With Hematologic Problem Hesi Review

 Requite oral fissure intendance q 4 hr to prevent stomatitis.

-Epoetin alfa; erythropoietin (Epogen, Procrit) Controls rate of red prison cell production; a natural hormone produced by recombinant DNA techniques.
+Report bleeding to the physician.
+Biologic Response Modifiers Epoetin alfa; erythropoietin (Epogen, Procrit) Controls rate of red prison cell production; a natural hormone produced by recombinant DNA techniques.

 Stimulates the os marrow, operation as a growth gene.